cjcarlson/embarcadero/README.md

 __How do I learn to use embarcadero__?

-The updated preprint (coming shortly) includes a bunch of code, and there's a new vignette included in the package that runs through all of the basic functionality using a virtual species.
+The paper at _Methods in Ecology and Evolution_ includes a bunch of code, and there's a new vignette included in the package that runs through all of the basic functionality using a virtual species.
 I've migrated the older, more advanced vignette - which is over 30 pages and takes a good 3 hours to run on an older machine - to another repo (cjcarlson/pier39) and am in the process of updating it to be much clearer.

 __How do I cite embarcadero__?